canonical/pgbouncer-operator/README.md

   - Larger `min_pool_size` and `reserve_pool_size` (relative to pgbouncer defaults) means that if a unit goes down for whatever reason, the other units in the cluster should be able to easily handle its workload.
 - `reserve_pool_size = effective_db_connections / 4`

-NB: These values will be set to zero if `max_db_connections` is zero.
+NB: These values will be set to 0 if `max_db_connections` is 0.
 This behaviour is untested.

 The following config values are set as constants in the charm: